In that desolate land and lone,

 In the Year of a Hundred Years.

-We are busy working to bring Henry Wadsworth Longfellow's "The Revenge of Rain-in-the-Face" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Henry Wadsworth Longfellow's "The Revenge of Rain-in-the-Face" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Revenge of Rain-in-the-Face" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.